Garbage and Recycling Collection in Lake Oswego

 Hazardous and Bulky Waste Disposal

 Hazardous waste, including computers and other e-waste, should not be disposed of in your trash.
+All hazardous waste MUST be taken to one the Metro Hazardous Waste facilities in Oregon City or Portland.
 Metro has extensive information on what constitutes hazardous waste and how to dispose of it correctly.
 To safely dispose of e-waste, up to seven computers, monitors, laptops and televisions can be recycled for free through Oregon E-Cycles.

 Information about disposing of or recycling bulky waste, such as appliances, large plastic items, unusable furniture, and more, can be found here.